Apps Script provides some features that help you and other developers to build and maintain scripts, add-ons, and web apps together.

 Every Apps Script project has an associated Cloud Platform (GCP) project.
 GCP projects have their own set of owners, editors, and other roles, which can be different from the set of users that can access the script project.

-If your script project is meant to be published as an add-on or web app, it must use a standard GCP project.
+If your script project is meant to be published as an add-on, it must use a standard GCP project.
 When you collaborate on an application that uses a standard GCP project, we recommended that you configure the GCP owners and roles to ensure all your collaborators have the proper levels of access.
 This helps prevent situations where you lose access to the project's Cloud settings because its owners are no longer with your organization.
 This is especially important for add-ons.

 Collaborating and triggers